 The agreement does not specify whether a reduced number of U.S. troops, possibly special forces, and advisers will remain after NATO's 2014 withdrawal deadline.
 That will be dealt with in a separate status-of-forces agreement still being worked out.

 As he fights for re-election in a campaign dominated by economic issues, Obama is seeking to portray his foreign policy record as a success.

 His campaign team has made bin Laden's death a key part of that argument, and the president's visit to the country where militants hatched the September 11 attacks on the United States reinforces that message.

 It also opens him up to criticism from Republicans, who say Obama has politicized bin Laden's death.

-Republican Mitt Romney, Obama's likely opponent in the November election, has criticized Obama's handling of Afghanistan, saying the timeline for a withdrawal will only embolden militants and could leave the country vulnerable to a return to power of the Taliban, which ruled Afghanistan prior to the U.S.-led invasion.
+Romney has criticized Obama's handling of Afghanistan, saying the timeline for a withdrawal will only embolden militants and could leave the country vulnerable to a return to power of the Taliban, which ruled Afghanistan prior to the U.S.-led invasion.

 Obama's campaign has questioned whether Romney would have made the same decision to authorize the raid that killed bin Laden.
-On Tuesday in New York Romney said he would have made the same call and criticized Obama for making the issue political.
+On Tuesday in New York, Romney said he would have made the same call and criticized Obama for making the issue political.

-That skepticism is shared by the European Union's ambassador to Kabul, who said earlier on Tuesday that Western aid that has been poured into Afghanistan will have a limited impact as long as governance remained poor and corruption widespread.
+Skepticism is shared by the European Union's ambassador to Kabul, who said earlier on Tuesday that Western aid that has been poured into Afghanistan will have a limited impact as long as governance remained poor and corruption widespread.